What Counts as Experience

 Experience with Marginalized Communities

 Zach made a connection between his volunteer work experience and his changing perspective on learning from different communities.
-Specific examples of your achievements combined with thoughtful reflection makes a compelling short essay.
+Specific examples of your achievements combined with thoughtful reflection make for a compelling short essay.

 What Makes a Good Supplemental File